bpucker/MybMonday/README.md

+### (59) Bamboo MYBs ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** Investigation of the MYBs in the fast growing woody Phyllostachys edulis (bamboo) revealed some potential regulators of the secondary cell wall development #MybMonday (details: )

+[Yang et al., 2019](https://doi.org/10.7717/peerj.6242) investigated the MYB gene family in moso bamboo (_Phyllostchys edulis_).
+A total of 85 MYBs was identified and characterized by phylogenetic analysis, gene structure analysis, and gene expression analysis.
+This set of MYBs includes 82 R2R3-MYBs.
+The expression pattern of 12 MYBs suggests that they might be associated with the biosynthesis of the secondary cell wall (SCW).
+Lignified SCWs are of biotechnological interest, because they are responsible for the wood quality.
+Bamboo is characterized by rapid growth which makes it an economically important species.
+The identification of MYBs associated with the wood quality provides the basis for modifications through genetic engineering or breeding in the future.
+While this study revealed some candidates, additional analyses are required to understand how the development of SCW is regulated in bamboo.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)